-We apply our expertise within circular economic modelling, resource efficiency, environmental policies, Life Cycle Cost (LCC) assessment, sustainable business models and market exploitation strategies in projects supporting the transition to a circular and sustainable economy.
+With expertise within circular economic modelling, resource efficiency, environmental policies, economic feasibility, sustainable business models, market exploitation strategies, co-creation processes in projects and initiatives supporting the transition to a circular and sustainable economy.

-Our activities within EU research projects has led to the spin-off start up URBAN TREE, providing cities and citizens with more solutions to green their urban spaces.
+Our activities within EU research projects has led to a start-up activity: URBAN TREE, providing cities and citizens with sustainable solutions to greening urban spaces.

 URBAN TREE is a spin-off from CWare and are offering a climate-neutral greening and biodiversity solutions to the urban environment.

 The ambition of 100KTREEs is to make cities a better and healthier place to live by encouraging municipalities to plant more trees and to optimise the impact of tree planting.
 The project will support cities by mapping the existing trees and by showing a solid business case for planting new trees, as well as attracting third party sponsorship to make it happen.
 We need to plant trees now to allow our children to enjoy their shade in 20 years’ time.